 How Prosecutors Approach Violent Crime Cases in Effingham County, IL

-Knowing their playbook matters.
-Our Effingham County, IL violent crimes defense team includes two former prosecutors.
+Understanding their strategy makes a major difference.
+Our violent crimes defense team in Effingham County, IL includes former prosecutors who know how the state builds cases.
 This experience allows us to anticipate the state’s moves, challenge unreliable evidence, and keep the case focused on the evidence – what can be proved lawfully and credibly to a jury.

 How a Violent Crimes Lawyer in Effingham County, IL Builds Your Defense